OregonStateRocketry/30k2018-CS-Capstone/Avionics/Payload/README.md

 The software is designed to run automatically on startup, however, you can also run it manually with:

 `Avionics/Payload/$ python3 mainPayloadState.py`

+To run unit tests, make sure you have the `coverage` library installed:

+`pip install coverage`

+Then run the tests:

+`coverage run unitTests.py`

+And view the report for whichever modules you're interested in:

+`coverage report -m ESCMotor.py MPL3115A2.py MPU9250.py PCF8523.py mainPayload.py payloadState.py`

+You can also see a general report using `coverage report` but it will include some libraries that we are not responsible for writing.